-Congratulations to our DARC Media Art Production Fund recipients for Fall 2024! 🎉
+Announcing the DARC Media Art Production Fund Recipients Fall 2024

 Digital Arts Resource Centre (DARC) is proud to present Tatum Thompson and Stefan Supplice with the DARC Media Art Production Fund for Fall 2024!
 DARC’s Media Art Production Fund supports Extended Access DARC members in the creation of independent video and media art projects.